 New SEND Local Offer newsletter for parents/carers who have a child with SEND

-Norfolk County Council will be producing a SEND Local Offer newsletter and sending this out to education settings electronically at the beginning of every half term.
+Norfolk County Council produce an SEND Local Offer electronic newsletter and send this out to education settings at the beginning of every half term.